OJUG/OJUG/running-the-room.md

 # Pre Meeting

 1. Setup meetup.com/omahajava and ojug.org meeting invitations and details
-1. Provide BCBS (Marcus and Pernell) the meeting attendee RSVP list for building security (on day of event)
+1. Provide BCBS (Marcus and Pernell, use MeetupHosts@nebraskablue.com to contact) the meeting attendee RSVP list for building security (on day of event)
-1. Provide food sponsor (Ben at TekSystems) the RSVP headcount to supply pizza and drinks (on day of event)
+1. Provide food sponsor ([Ben at TekSystems](mailto:bleach@teksystems.com)) the RSVP headcount to supply pizza and drinks (on day of event)
-2. Talk with Rick and the speaker about live streaming and making a youtube recording.  email works.

 # Meeting Setup